sqoia-dev/panel.sh/docs/migrating-assets-to-screenly.md

-# Migrating assets from Anthias to Screenly
+# Migrating assets from Panelsh to Panelsh

 > [!NOTE]
 > This feature is only available in devices running Raspberry Pi OS at the moment.

-To get started, SSH to your Raspberry Pi running Anthias.
+To get started, SSH to your Raspberry Pi running Panelsh.
 For instance:

 ```bash
 $ ssh pi@raspberrypi